On Incidence Algebras and their Representations: Introduction and Preliminaries

+As a consequence of these results, one may view distributive and thin representations, and the distributive/thin representation theory as the ``combinatorial" part of the representation theory of an algebra $A$.

-Another application is to give an answer, in a particular case, to a very interesting conjecture due to Bongartz and Ringel.
+As another application, in Section \ref{s.ac}, we give an answer, in a particular case (the ``combinatorial case"), to an interesting conjecture due to Bongartz and Ringel.
 We recall that accessible modules over an algebra are defined inductively as follows (see \cite{Ri2}).
 First, simple modules are accessible; then, an indecomposable module $M$ of length $n$ is accessible if it has either an indecomposable submodule or an indecomposable quotient of length $n-1$.
 Recently, K. Bongartz \cite{Bo} proved the following remarkable result, which can be regarded as a Brauer-Thrall 0 type of result: if a finite dimensional (pointed) algebra $A$ admits a module of length $n$, then it admits indecomposable modules in every length $<n$; with a modification of Bongartz's argument, C. Ringel \cite{Ri2} proved the strengthened result that if $A$ has an indecomposable of length $n$, then it has an accessible module of length $n$.
 Hence, this motivates a stronger version of this statement as a conjecture, which we formally list:

-\begin{conjecture}[accessibility/no gap conjecture of Bongartz and Ringel] Over any algebra, any indecomposable module finite length is accessible. \end{conjecture}
+\begin{conjecture}[accessibility/no gap conjecture of Bongartz and Ringel] Over any algebra, any indecomposable module of finite length is accessible. \end{conjecture}

 Hence, the conjecture asserts that the modules realizing the statement in Bongartz's above mentioned result could be chosen by taking successive maximal sub-quotients.
 We should point out that the author of \cite{Bo} comments that in general this conjecture is ``probably false".
 The proof of the result of \cite{Bo} is quite deep, and it has two parts: in the first (and shorter) part, the problem is reduced to distributive algebras, and the second considerably more involved part deals with the case of distributive algebras (algebras with finitely many ideals), which can be regarded as the ``combinatorial" part, and is based, in part, on covering theory techniques of Bongartz and Gabriel.